pitt-crc/user-manual/docs/hardware_profiles/smp.md

   </tbody>
 </table>
 </div>

+!!! warning "smp_6GB is being repurposed"
+    The single `smp_6GB` node (`smp-n266`) is being removed from general access and will be repurposed for the CRCD Kubernetes cluster.
+Do not target `smp_6GB` in new job scripts.

 `Mem/Core` is an approximate base-10 figure — see the note below before using it in a job request.